Skip to content

 Closing the deal

 One thing that we encourage everyone to do is create a template that is easy to reuse.
-There's a lot of time goes into creating a proposal for any product or service.
+There's a lot of time that goes into creating a proposal for any product or service.
 We'd encourage people to begin to have a template that you can use to replicate.

 Last but not least, what's going to happen?
 Either they're going to sign the contract, you'll have an official start date in place or you're going to part ways as friends.